France's former president Nicolas Sarkozy was on Monday found guilty of corruption and influence-peddling and sentenced to a three-year jail term.

 Two days later, Sarkozy demanded his lawyer call him back on a phone line he had under an assumed name, Paul Bismuth, because he suspected his official number was being tapped.

-A few days later, Herzog reiterated that Azibert is optimistic about Sarkozy's prospect over the Bettencourt case.
-He mentions that Azibert is interested in a high-ranking position in Monaco to which Sarkozy replied: "I'll help him".
+A few days later, Herzog reiterated that Azibert was optimistic about Sarkozy's prospect over the Bettencourt case.
+He mentioned that Azibert was interested in a high-ranking position in Monaco to which Sarkozy replied: "I'll help him".